-An Intent to Graduate form must be filed with the Record's Office according to the published dates.
+An Intent to Graduate form must be filed according to the published dates.

 Degree Plans / Academic Evaluations

 Academic evaluations are available in the Record's Office.
 Unofficial academic evaluations are available to students on the Trojan Web Express at www.troy.edu.